Infineon/ota-update/OTA_FLASH_LAYOUT_README.md

 In order to get these areas to match, we use a common JSON formatted file to define the flash areas.
 When building MCUBootApp, use the same JSON file as is used for building the User Application.
 The python script \<ota-update\>/scripts/flashmap.py is executed as part of the build.
 It will check for some common mistakes in JSON files.

-All flash erase operations will erase full sectors at a time.
+All flash erase operations (ex: erasing a slot for a new download) will erase full sectors at a time.
 PSoC™ 6 MCUs have internal flash that use 512 byte sector sizes.
 External flash devices will have different sector sizes, from 4k to 256k.
 If you are going to modify a flash layout, be aware of the sector sizes.

 ## 2. Internal Flash Only Layout